snpsuen/Parachute_command_container/README.md

 *  The program accepts the name of a target container and a command to be executed therein as input arguments.
 *  The given command is provided by the host, thus belonging to the mount namespace of the host.
 *  Upon execution, the command joins the pid and network namespace of the given container.
-*  The command goes on to mount proc for process utilities like ps, top to address the target pid namespace.
+*  The command goes on to mount proc for process utilities like ps, top to work with the target pid namespace.

 In this example, the backend pod runs as a popen(3) server that receives shell commands from a client pod, executes them locally and returns the results to the client.
 Instead of the backend pod, the server process creates a socket in the frontend pod to listen and accept popen requests from the client pod.
 Consequently, the client pod connects to the frontend to send popen requests, which are ready to be picked up and processed by the backend server.